7 Best Free Online Image Annotation Tools (2026)

 • Undo individual annotations or clear all at once

-• All processing happens in-browser — your images never leave your device
+• All processing happens in-browser, so your image never leaves your device

 • Supports PNG, JPEG, and WebP up to 50 MB